slangenhuizen-nu/stat263-finalproject/README.md

 pip install -r requirements.txt
 ```

-3. Run `data_processing.ipynb` notebook to create new file directories and split data.
+3. Run `scripts/data_processing.ipynb` notebook to create new file directories and split data.

-4. Run `final_model.ipynb` notebook to create and run the classification model and see output results.
+4. Run `scripts/final_model.ipynb` notebook to create and run the classification model and see output results.